 Getting to Know Toketee Falls and the Surrounding Trails

-As its name suggest, Toketee Falls, named after the Chinook word for “graceful,” is a waterfall located in the Umpqua National Forest, which is itself located in Douglas County, Oregon.
-Douglas County is on the southwest portion of the state, about three and a half hours from the nearest major city, Portland.
+As its name suggests, Toketee Falls, named after the Chinook word for “graceful,” is a waterfall located in the Umpqua National Forest in Douglas County, Oregon.
+Douglas County is on the southwest part of the state, about three and a half hours from Portland.

-In two different tiers, the falls are about 120 feet tall, with the upper fall being about 40 feet and the lower fall being about 80 feet.
+In two different tiers, the falls are about 120 feet tall.
+The upper fall is about 40 feet and the lower fall is about 80 feet.

-Even though this isn’t among the tallest waterfalls in Oregon, it is certainly one of the most scenic.
-The Toketee Falls are surrounded by luscious greenery and a gorgeous collection of trees, such as Douglas-firs, Western red cedars, big leaf maples, and Pacific yews.
+Even though this isn’t among the tallest waterfalls in Oregon, it is certainly one of the most scenics.
+Surrounding Toketee Falls is luscious greenery and a gorgeous collection of trees.
+This includes Douglas-firs, Western red cedars, big leaf maples, and Pacific yews.

-The falls are part of the North Umpqua River and flow into a large, scenic pool.
-It’s the perfect area to find a soft spot on the ground, put your hands on the back of your head, close your eyes and listen to the calm rushing of the waterfall.
+The falls are part of the North Umpqua River.
+It flows into a large, scenic pool.
+It’s the perfect area to find a soft spot on the ground, kick back and relax.
+You may also consider visiting the Umpqua Hot Springs.

-The trail that will take you to Toketee Falls is aptly titled the Toketee Falls Trail, so there can be no confusion.
+The trail that takes you to Toketee Falls is aptly titled the Toketee Falls Trail, so there can be no confusion.

-For those older visitors or anyone who isn’t in tip-top physical shape, the trail is less than a half-mile long, and includes a bench about half-way through for hikers to rest their legs.
-A large part of hiking is knowing your limits, according to Lifehack’s Michael Prywes.
-And, even the most experienced hikers might like to sit down simply to enjoy and soak in their surroundings.
+For older visitors or anyone who isn’t in tip-top physical shape, the trail is less than a half-mile long.
+It includes a bench about half-way through for hikers to rest their legs.
+A large part of hiking is knowing your limits.
+Even experienced hikers like to sit down to enjoy and soak in their surroundings.

-The Toketee Falls area is also a popular attraction for marriage proposals, due to its immense beauty.
+The area is also a popular attraction for marriage proposals.
 So if you decide to make the trip, the waterfall might be the second most beautiful thing you see.

-What Else is There to do in Umpqua National Forest?
+What is There To Do in Umpqua National Forest?

-Thankfully, Umpqua National Forest is home to more than just Toketee Falls.
+Thankfully, the forest is home to more than just Toketee Falls.
 In fact, AAA says there’s something for “nearly every outdoor enthusiast.”

-This is a nice change of pace from the numerous trails and perfect for older visitors who would like to explore the park, but aren’t up to the physical challenge.
+This is a nice change of pace from the numerous trails.
+It’s perfect for older visitors who would like to explore the park but aren’t up to the physical challenge.

 This road will also take you to the entrance of Crater Lake National Park, which is surrounded by fascinating rock formations.

-All in all, this road will take about 8 hours to drive the entire way, but it might take you a little longer if you’re pulling over to admire the sights, which is highly recommended.
+All in all, this road will take about 8 hours to drive.
+It might take you a little longer if you’re pulling over to admire the sights, which is highly recommended.

 One of them is Boulder Creek Wilderness, which consists of 19,886 acres.
 That might sound like a lot, but it’s actually the smallest of the three areas.
 It contains the modest Boulder Creek, which is made up of some small pools.
 This is also a popular area for rock climbers, as there are monoliths aplenty.

 One of the other wildernesses is the Mt.
 Thielsen Wilderness.
 This area encompasses a whopping 54,914 acres and nestles up to the Cascade Mountains.
-The titular mountain reaches an ultimate height of 9,182 feet, which makes it quite the journey up.
+The titular mountain reaches an ultimate height of 9,182 feet, making it quite the journey up.

-Unlike some of the other areas, this area consists of many open meadows, although it certainly has its share of alpine forests, too.
-This area is also home to the Pacific Crest National Scenic Trail, which cuts through the wilderness for 26 miles and provides the ideal perspective for admiring the natural wonders of the forest.
+Unlike some of the other areas, this area consists of many open meadows.
+But it has its share of alpine forests, too.
+This area is also home to the Pacific Crest National Scenic Trail, which cuts through the wilderness for 26 miles.
+It provides the ideal perspective for admiring the natural wonders of the forest.

-There are two major trails that will take you through this area: the Acker Divide Trail and the Cripple Camp Trail.
-While both of these trails will offer fantastic views, it’s best to tackle them after July, because the snow doesn’t melt until then.
+There are two major trails that take you through this area: the Acker Divide Trail and the Cripple Camp Trail.
+While both offer fantastic views, it’s best to tackle them after July since the snow doesn’t melt until then.

-3. Outdoor Recreation If walking around and admiring the beauty of the natural world isn’t exciting enough for you, Umpqua National Forest has plenty of other outdoor activities to offer.
+If walking around isn’t exciting enough, Umpqua National Forest has of other outdoor activities to offer.
 One such activity is dog sledding, which probably isn’t something you get to do every day.

 Naturally, dog sledding is only available in the months where snow is available.
-Location-wise, it’s available in four of the forest’s districts, those being the Cottage Grove Ranger District, the Diamond Lake Ranger District, the North Umpqua Ranger District, and the Tiller Ranger District.
+Location-wise, it’s available in four of the forest’s districts: the Cottage Grove Ranger District, the Diamond Lake Ranger District, the North Umpqua Ranger District, and the Tiller Ranger District.

-The forest has 40 different campgrounds available, most of which include a table, a grate, and a living space - whether it’s for a tent or a place for a trailer.
+The forest has 40 different campgrounds available, most of which include a table, a grate, and a living space.

 Showers are only available at Broken Arrow and Diamond Lake campgrounds.
-Unfortunately, there are no electricity outlets.
+Unfortunately, there are no electrical outlets.
 But, hey, it’s not an arcade.
 It’s camping.

 Fishing is allowed in four different districts of the forest, which includes the Cottage Grove Ranger District, the Diamond Lake Ranger District, the North Umpqua Ranger District, and the Tiller Ranger District.